bearded-giant/Scratch-Giant.nvim/README.md

   open_cmd = 'edit', -- Command used to open the scratchpad mappings = {
     open = '<leader>s', -- Keymap to open the scratchpad
+    toggle = '<leader>S', -- Keymap to toggle the scratchpad
   },
   auto_save = true, -- Automatically save changes
   file_type = 'markdown' -- Filetype for the scratchpad (markdown or text)